lamastex/scalable-data-science/_sds/basics/instructions/prep.md

 But briefly, you need to minimally do the following (see **More Details** section below).

-After downloading `dockerCompose.zip` as explaine dbelow, unzip it into say a directory called `sds` inside your home directory like so: `/.../home/user/sds/`, minimally run these commands in an open network envitonment.
+After downloading `dockerCompose.zip` as explained below, unzip it into say a directory called `sds` inside your home directory like so: `/.../home/user/sds/`, minimally run these commands in an open network envitonment.
 See `startingNotes.md` file below to test Spark-shell, etc.

 ```
 $ pwd
 $ dockerCompose/
-$ docker-compose up -d
+$ docker-compose -f docker-compose-hadoop.yml up -d
 $ docker-compose down
 ```